 Your child may already have been referred to Special Needs Early Years and may already have seen a Paediatrician.
 If this is the case, they will talk to you about your concerns.

-In this case it is important that everyone involved with your child meets with you to discuss your child’s needs and to decide on the best ways to support them.
+If someone else suggests that your child may need an assessment for Autism it is important that everyone involved with your child meets with you to discuss your child’s needs and to decide on the best ways to support them.

 How can my child be referred for an assessment for Autism?

-A number of professionals can make a referral to The Under Five Autism Panel.
+A number of professionals can make a referral to the Under Five Autism Panel.
 These are:

 - Paediatricians